Sledgehammer

-A sledgehammer is a tool with a large, flat, often metal head, attached to a long handle.
-The long handle combined with a heavy head allows the sledgehammer to gather momentum during a swing and apply a large force compared to hammers designed to drive nails.
+A sledgehammer is a tool with a large, flat, massive, often metal head, attached to a long wooden or solid handle.
+The long handle is combined with a heavy head which allows the sledgehammer to pick up momentum during a swing and apply a large force compared to hammers designed to drive nails.
 Along with the mallet, it shares the ability to distribute force over a wide area.
-This is in contrast to other types of hammers, which concentrate force in a relatively small area.
+This is in contrast to other types of hammers, which concentrate gravity and force in a relatively small area.

 Etymology

 The word sledgehammer is derived from the Old-English "slægan", which, in its first sense, means "to strike violently".
 The English words "slag", "slay", and "slog" are cognates.

 Uses

 The handle can range from 50 cm to a full 1 m long, depending on the mass of the head.
 The head mass is usually 1 to 9 kg.
 Modern heavy duty sledgehammers come with 10 to 20 lb heads.
 Sledgehammers usually require two hands and a swinging motion involving the entire torso, in contrast to smaller hammers used for driving in nails.
 The combination of a long swinging range, and heavy head, increases the force of the resulting impact.

 Sledgehammers are often used in demolition work, for breaking through drywall or masonry walls.
 Sledgehammers were formerly widely used in mining operations, particularly hand steel, but are rarely used in modern mining.
 Sledgehammers are also used when substantial force is necessary to dislodge a trapped object (often in farm or oil field work), or for fracturing concrete.
 Another common use is for driving fence posts into the ground.
 Sledgehammers are used by police forces in raids on property to gain entry by force, commonly through doors.
 They were and still are commonly used by blacksmiths to shape heavy sections of iron.
 The British SAS counter terrorist team used sledgehammers to gain access to rooms during the 1980 Iranian Embassy Siege.
 However, today they use a tool called a "dynamic hammer".

 Another use of sledgehammers is for driving railroad spikes into wooden sleepers during rail construction.
 When the two ends of the Union Pacific railroad were joined at Promontory, Utah, Leland Stanford hammered a golden spike into a sleeper with a silver hammer.
 Sledges used to drive spikes for rails had curved heads that came down to a "beak" that was only about one inch across.
 The shape meant that drivers needed to be accurate, and spot where the spike hit was often not much larger than a small coin, as anything larger would hit the plate or the sleeper.
 The curved head kept the handle away from the rail, as the spikes were driven with the rail between the spike and the driver.
 These are often called spike mauls.